kurtkaiser/CS-598-Deep-Learning-for-Healthcare-Project/README.md

 ```

 ### Download Data
-In order to reproduce this the experements the eICU data must be downloaded from the MIMIC-IV (Medical Information Mart for Intensive Care) database.
-The data can be access through [Physionet.org]( https://physionet.org/content/eicu-crd/2.0/).
+In order to reproduce this the experements the eICU data must be downloaded from the eICU Collaborative Reserach Database (version 2.0).
+Credentials, earned through completing an online course, are required to access.
+When credentialized, the data can be access through [Physionet.org]( https://physionet.org/content/eicu-crd/2.0/).

 ### Local Database Setup eICU Database Locally
 To begin, first download and install [Postgres]( http://www.postgresql.org/download/).
 After a successful installation generation a local databse and open SQL Shell (psql).
 Enter the following commands to setup the database.